GMAT or GRE for MBA Admissions: What You Need to Know

 But because your grades were low in quant classes, having a GMAT or GRE score to help counteract those grades is essential.
 Even with A’s in multiple courses, it will be more challenging without another measure (especially at a school like MIT Sloan).
 Reconsider taking either the GMAT or the GRE, which could do much more to help your chances than taking finance classes.

-Q: How do I interpret the reported GRE averages on the MBA program sites?
+Q: How do I interpret the reported GRE averages on MBA program sites?

-Remember that the reported GRE test score averages are not adjusted by crucial variables such as demographic, function, industry, career path, college caliber, or the extent of quantitative exposure.
-So, we recommend aiming for low to mid 160s on each section if your goal is top MBA programs.
+Remember that the reported GRE test score averages are not adjusted by crucial variables such as demographics, function, industry, career path, college caliber, or the extent of quantitative exposure.
+Therefore, we recommend aiming for a score of 160 or lower on each section if your goal is to secure a spot in top MBA programs.

 Here is a sampling of GRE scores from our HBS admits from the past season to demonstrate the range:

-A: When in doubt, we will usually recommend submitting the highest score, especially if the differential between the GRE and GMAT score is significant and if there’s enough quantitative exposure through college and career.
+When in doubt, we will usually recommend submitting the highest score.
+This is especially true if the differential between the GRE and GMAT scores is significant.
+Or, if there’s enough quantitative exposure through college and career.

-Q: I took both the GRE and GMAT practice tests but did better on the GRE.
+Q: I did better on the GRE practice test than on the GMAT.
 Which should I submit?

 The client who took it four times scored a 720 GMAT equivalent when converted.
 This client reported both sets of scores and got into the programs they had hoped for.